wp-plugins/media-library-assistant/readme.txt

 9. The Media Manager popup modal window showing additional filters for date and taxonomy terms.
 Also shows the enhanced Search Media box.

 == Changelog ==

+= 1.30 =
+* New: **ALL** metadata fields, including the **new fields extracted from audio and video files in WordPress 3.6**, can be mapped to custom fields and added as sortable columns to the Media/Assistant submenu table.
+* New: For `[mla_gallery]`, field-level substitution parameters now include **ALL** metadata fields, including the **new fields extracted from audio and video files in WordPress 3.6**.
+* New: Use `[mla_gallery]` to determine which items are included in a gallery, then pass them on to another gallery-generating shortcode for formatting and display.
+The new `mla_alt_shortcode` and `mla_alt_ids_name` parameters let you use any gallery-generating shortcode that accepts a list of attachment ID values.
+For example, you can use the WordPress.com Jetpack Carousel and Tiled Galleries to create elegant mosaic layouts and immersive full-screen experiences.
+The "Other Notes" section here or the Documentation tab on the Settings/Media Library Assistant page of the plugin have details.
+* New: Improved User Interface for the "IPTC/EXIF" tab on the Settings/Media Library Assistant screen.
+The "Custom Fields" section of this screen is enhanced to match the "Custom Fields" Settings tab.
+* Fix: Media Manager enhanced Search Media box more reliably re-queries the server when search parameters change.
+* Fix: For `[mla_gallery]`, `posts_where` and `posts_orderby` filters now have a very low priority to run later and avoid conflicts with  other plugins, e.g, "Post Types Order".
+* Fix: For `[mla_gallery]`, field-level "query" substitution parameters are now processed in all custom style and markup template parts.
+* Fix: For `[mla_gallery]`, empty style and markup template parts are now allowed; empty "Open:" markup will not cause reversion to default template.
+* Fix: Default `mla_style` settings now include "-- none --", to suppress generation of default inline CSS styles for the `[mla_gallery]` shortcodes.
+* Fix: Improved handling and display of Custom fields with multiple values.
+* Fix: For `[mla_gallery]`, `link=post` (added in WordPress 3.5) is now accepted to link gallery items to the corresponding attachment page.
+The `link=permalink` value continues to work as well.
+* Fix: Filtering the Media/Media Library Assistant table display on custom field values with leading spaces (i.e., format=commas) now works properly.

 = 1.20 =
 * New: The long-awaited enhancements to the WordPress (3.5+) Media Manager (Add Media, etc.).
 Filter your attachments by additional MIME types, month and year uploaded and/or taxonomy terms.
 Keyword search can be extended to the name/slug, ALT text and caption fields.
 The connector between search terms can be "and" or "or".
 Search by attachment ID or parent ID is supported.
 Enable/disable any or all enhancements on the Settings page.